What is Acne Vulgaris: Causes, Symptoms, and Treatment

 Medication

-Acne is treated with a variety of drugs, including.
+Acne is treated with a variety of medicines, including.

 • Benzoyl: Benzoyl peroxide washes, lotions, and gels, available in different strengths with a prescription or over-the-counter, effectively eliminate the acne-causing bacteria C. acnes.
 Additionally, it aids in keeping pores clear.

-• Salicylic Acid: This topical drug may aid in preventing pore blockage.
+• Salicylic Acid: This topical acid may aid in preventing pore blockage.
 Both prescription and over-the-counter versions are available.

-• Azelaic Acid: This prescription drug, which comes in gel or cream form, lessens pore blockage and eliminates bacteria that cause acne.
+• Azelaic Acid: This prescription medicine, which comes in gel or cream form, lessens pore blockage and eliminates bacteria that cause acne.
 It is okay to use this specific acne medication while pregnant.

 • Topical Retinoid.
 These gels and creams have the potential to lessen pore congestion.
 Moreover, the topical retinoid that is most frequently recommended for the treatment of acne is tretinoin (Retin-A).